Milton is a city in Georgia’s Fulton Country. It was created in 2006, and forms part of Atlanta’s extensive northern suburbs.

 Alternatives include the Foam Zone, where guests are able to test their acrobatic skill while guaranteeing a soft landing.

 But of course, most will visit Sky Zone for the promise of some trampolining fun.
 The Freestyle Jump zone has walls covered in matting and floors of wall-to-wall trampolines.

 The center also boasts a dedicated trampoline dodgeball court for the more competitive among us.

 Roswell is around 9 miles south of Milton.

 First opened to the public in 1970, the Southeastern Railway Museum now displays close to one hundred different examples of railway stock and allied pieces of engineering.

-Georgia’s official transport museum, the 12-hectare site is centred around the restored Duluth passenger depot, itself an important artefact dating from 1871.
+Georgia’s official transport museum, the 12-hectare site is centered around the restored Duluth passenger depot, itself an important artifact dating from 1871.

 In addition to exploring the historic steam engines and Pullman passenger carriages, visitors to the museum are able to experience a ride on a renovated caboose (engine car) that runs up and down a short section of trackway.